 Meet Jessica Rae Rudland.
 Previously fit, and well, this is an introduction to her story.
 She suffered a Cardiac Arrest and Anoxic Brain Injury at The Ipswich Hospital NHS Trust.
 During this time, she contracted Pneumonia, Sepsis, multiple organ failure and was in a coma for over three weeks.
 Jessica was 10 days postpartum and had felt unwell since her birth.
 She is 25 years old now and continues with rehabilitation.

-The Sign Petition link is to support an escalation process so that all pregnant and recently pregnant patients presenting as an emergency MUST receive an appropriate senior review before drug intervention commences.
+The link is to support an escalation process so that all pregnant and recently pregnant patients presenting as an emergency MUST receive an appropriate senior review.
+This is an introduction to our campaign to support Jessica.
+We believe senior review should be considered before any drug intervention or therapies begin.

 Patient Safety and Patient Harm

 There are different levels of patient harm.
-Serious Incidents in health care are adverse events, where the consequences to patients, families and carers, staff or organisations are so significant or the potential for learning is so great, that a heightened level of response is justified.
-Described by NHS England as acts or omissions in care that result in; unexpected or avoidable death, unexpected or avoidable injury resulting in serious harm – including those where the injury required treatment to prevent death or serious harm, abuse, Never Events, incidents that prevent (or threaten to prevent) an organisation’s ability to continue to deliver an acceptable quality of healthcare services and incidents that cause widespread public concern resulting in a loss of confidence in health care services.
+Serious Incidents in health care are adverse events, where the consequences to patients, families and carers, staff or organisations are so significant.
+Or the potential for learning is so great, that a heightened level of response is justified.
+Described by NHS England as acts or omissions in care that result in; unexpected or avoidable death.
+Unexpected or avoidable injury resulting in serious harm – including those where the injury required treatment to prevent death or serious harm, abuse.
+Never Events, incidents that prevent (or threaten to prevent) an organisation’s ability to continue to deliver an acceptable quality of healthcare services and incidents.
+These cause widespread public concern resulting in a loss of confidence in health care services.

 Severe harm represents prolonged and psychological harm to the service user.
 A permanent brain injury meets that criteria.
 Jessica was a very bright and bubbly 23-year-old before her injury.
 She had worked in a building society and recently given birth to her gorgeous son Lewin.
 She was 15 days postpartum and on maternity leave.